Venerons/civis/docs/manual.md

 * Domination: capture all cities of the game.
 * Culture: Obtain 10,000 culture point.
 * Economic: Acquire 10,000 Gold.
-* Technological: Be the first to reach Alpha Centauri.
+* Technological: Be the first to discover Tecnologia Futura.

 As a civilization nears one of the above mentioned victory conditions, all other civilizations will usually declare war on it in an attempt to delay or stop it from winning.